ASAxLab/asaxlab.github.io/_portfolio/a_evacuation.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Evacuation assistance system
+  title: EvacAware
-  subtitle: Improving team situation awareness in complex scenarios
+  subtitle: Real-Time Intelligence for Coordinated Evacuations
   thumbnail: https://raw.githubusercontent.com/ASAxLab/asaxlab.github.io/main/assets/img/portfolio/evac1.jpg

 #what displays when the item is clicked:
-title: Evacuation assistance system
+title: EvacAware: Real-Time Intelligence for Coordinated Evacuations
 subtitle: This project aims to design a practical evacuation assistance system for evacuation leaders and teams to improve their situation awareness in emergencies through a mobile application.
 image: https://raw.githubusercontent.com/ASAxLab/asaxlab.github.io/main/assets/img/portfolio/evac1.jpg  #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---
-Evacuating the buildings during various emergencies, such as fire or terrorist attacks, requires high awareness of the environment, quick decision-making, and immediate action.
-This project aims to design a practical evacuation assistance system for evacuation leaders to improve their situation awareness in emergencies through a mobile application.
+Evacuating buildings during emergencies such as fires or terrorist attacks requires heightened environmental awareness, quick decision-making, and immediate action.
+This project proposes EvacAware, a practical evacuation assistance system designed to enhance situation awareness for evacuation teams via a mobile application.
+With EvacAware, team leaders gain real-time awareness of critical factors, such as environmental hazards, evacuation procedures, and requests for additional assistance.
-Furthermore, a proof of concept is considered a part of this project.
-Using the proposed system, the leaders will be aware of their situations in real-time, such as environmental hazards, evacuation procedures, extra assistance requests.

-Accordingly, a proper sensory infrastructure will be proposed to support indoor positioning in the building.
-This system's primary goal is to improve the situation awareness of an evacuation team which composed of several individual evacuation leaders.
-Accordingly, a team situation awareness module will be proposed as a part of assistance system.
+EvacAware primarily aims to enhance the situational awareness of evacuation teams, composed of multiple leaders and support a coordinated evacuation.
+To achieve this, a team situation awareness module is integrated into the system.
+Additionally, a comprehensive sensory infrastructure is proposed to collect real-time environmental data, recognize situational contexts, and determine users' indoor positions within the building.
+Advanced data analysis techniques are employed to predict situations, assess risks, and improve overall understanding of both the environment and user conditions.
+This enables the system to provide the evacuation team with real-time environmental insights and actionable recommendations.

-However, both evacuation leaders and occupants can be users of the application.
-The occupants can use the application to inform the evacuation leaders about their status and be tracked by the leaders if it is necessary.
+Both evacuation leaders (teams) and building occupants can use the application.
+Occupants can inform evacuation leaders about their status and, when necessary, be tracked by the leaders.
+The mobile app is designed to minimize information overload and maintain a user-friendly interface, even in high-stress situations.

-The focus of this application is the evacuation of buildings with large spaces and large numbers of occupants, such as schools, business buildings, and shopping malls, in emergencies.
+The app focuses on evacuating large buildings with numerous occupants, such as schools, business centers, hospitals, airports, train stations, and shopping malls, during emergencies.
+EvacAware can function as a comprehensive system across different buildings, allowing users to operate a single mobile application for all EvacAware-integrated facilities.

 {:.list-inline}